Daniel-KM/Omeka-S-module-ModelViewer/README.md

 This format seems to be not really documented, but it looks like based on glTF.
 For this version of ThreeJs, the files must be based on glTF v2.0, so a conversion is required for old examples.
 The example below is an old example.

+***IMPORTANT***: The json file in the example below is based on glTF v1.0 and must be upgraded to a newer version in order to be displayed with the last release of [Three JS].

 - Create a new item with the following metadata:
   - Title: The Kiss